albertprz/puresheet/README.md

 - [✔️] Provide a no frills, minimalistic GUI supporting all basic spreadsheet functionality regarding navigation, cell management, formula evaluation & automatic cell updates.

-- [✔️] Develop a high level pure functional dynamic formula language interpreted at the browser, with expresiveness similar to the term level language in Haskell or Purescript, albeit with familiar syntax and idioms to popular spreadsheet applications and mainstream languages.
+- [✔️] Develop a high level pure functional dynamic formula language interpreted at the browser, that supports currying, patterns and guards with expresiveness similar to the term level language in Haskell or Purescript, albeit with familiar syntax and idioms to popular spreadsheet applications and mainstream languages.

 - [✔️] Implement a prelude library with commonly used functions and combinators, loaded at startup.